iotexproject/product-changelog/depinscan/README.md

 - New home page design and development[WIP]

 ## 2023-12-18
-- Improves the query speed and reduces the query memory[WIP]
+- Improves the query speed and reduces the query memory
-- Update new home page[WIP]
+- Update new home page

 ## 2023-12-08
 - sync token mimo markets data to depinscan